What is MPF and why do you need it?

 Apart from the mandatory contributions, you may elect to make additional contributions voluntarily.

-While the MPF is a great initiative that encourages one to save and plan for the future, certain incidents may occur which makes it pertinent to withdraw one’s accrued benefits under the scheme.
+While the MPF is a great initiative that encourages saving and planning for the future, certain incidents may occur, making it pertinent to withdraw one's accrued benefits under the scheme.

 Hence, you may be wondering what it takes to withdraw your accrued benefits.